 Clean Up Spills Thoroughly

-You should not cry over spilled milk, but you should definitely clean it up quickly and thoroughly if spilled in your fridge.
-Allowing spilled liquids to become hard and crusty will invite moldy conditions.
+You should not cry over spilled milk, but you should clean it up quickly and thoroughly if spilled in your fridge.
+Allowing spilled liquids to become stiff and crusty will invite moldy conditions.

 Clean Trays, Drawers